top of page

 • lscole

 Analogies are ubiquitous in molecular biology.
 Traditionally, two analogies have been used to describe the cell: the cell as a factory and the cell as a city.
 Some will say these analogies are overused.
 I disagree.
-They are heavily used because they are effective.
+They are heavily used.
+But that's because they are effective.
 We’ll use the factory analogy.
-I like it a bit better because, like a factory, cells perform specific jobs—they have a specific output or function.
-Cities don’t have a primary function or output.

-So, let’s think about a factory.
-Big picture, the typical factory is a building that brings in raw materials and uses human workers and energy to produce some kind of finished product.
-Factories need workers.
-Factories need a source of power.
-They need an assembly line.
-They need instructions on how to build the product and on how to keep all the company’s internal processes running smoothly.
-Factories need facilities to store the finished product.
-And of course they need something like a trash and recycling center.
+Think about a factory.
+It's a physical facility that brings in raw materials and uses human workers, tools and technologies, and energy to produce a finished product.
+Factories need workers, a source of power, an assembly line, and instructions on how to build the product and how to keep all the company’s internal processes running smoothly.
+They also need facilities to store the finished product and they need some kind of trash and recycling function.
+Cells have analogs for every one of these factory elements.

 Physical Facility